 They came for your router first.
 You didn’t notice because your Netflix still worked.
+Then they came for your kettle.
+You are still able to make tea.

 That was the plan.